 He kept bringing carpet after carpet and assuring us that we didn’t have to buy.
 At first it was really nice to see all the carpets, but as my tea cooled, so did my attention.
 My heart was set on seeing the sunset in the Morocco desert, and if I missed it because homeboy wanted to show me an hour’s worth of carpets, I was going to be upset.
 I summoned my courage and politely asked if we were still going to make it to the desert for sunset.
 I really hated to say anything because I didn’t want to be “That American,” but what can you do.
 Apparently everyone else but the group of Chinese girls felt the same.
 That’s when he told us we could leave when we wanted to.
 So we all got up, the girls bargained for a rug, and we got out of there.

 C’mon Aziz… just tell us in advance!
 So I’m telling you!

 The part I was waiting for!
+The whole reason I came was for the camel tours in Morocco!
 Each camel train got their own Berber Guide #Legit Mine was Ismael… a surprisingly Rasta man with curly hair.
 He also had a massive turban, but his was very colorful and looked like it’d be more at home in Jamaica.